Saurabhkr952/dev-portfolio/README.md

 Here's how the CI/CD pipeline works:

+## Workflow Steps

+Here's how the CI/CD pipeline works:

 1. Developers push code to the GitHub repository.
 2. GitHub Actions automatically triggers a workflow when new code is pushed.
 3. The workflow starts by building the Docker image and then pushing it to DockerHub.